aszpi/simplewysiwyg-avx/README.md

 ## Dev

-The avxforum-optimized variant of Jakub Senko's Simple WYSIWYG phpBB-extension is now (re-)based on the latest free CKEditor-version, 4.22.1
+The avxforum-optimized variant of senky's Simple WYSIWYG phpBB-extension is now (re-)based on the latest free CKEditor-version, 4.22.1
 ATTENTION: Usage of any kater version of CKEditor 4 requires commercial (=paid) licensing from original copyright owners of CKEditor!

 Uses https://github.com/aszpi/ckeditor-avx as the avxforum-customized CKEditor source.